JuliaGraphics/Luxor.jl/docs/src/index.md

 # Introduction to Luxor

 Luxor is a Julia package for drawing simple static vector graphics.
-It provides basic drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, turtle graphics, and simple animations.
+It provides basic drawing functions and utilities for working with shapes, polygons, clipping masks, PNG and SVG images, turtle graphics, and simple animations.

 The focus of Luxor is on simplicity and ease of use: it should be easier to use than plain [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.